What better way is there to endear yourself to local music fans and the people of your community?

 Vickie and Peter Van Ness, founders of gimmeLIVE, have produced some of the largest and most critically acclaimed concerts and festivals on Boston's North Shore featuring national recording stars and award-winning young artists.

-GIMMELIVE is opening a new venue, 9 Wallis, right next door to Beverly's historic Larcom Theatre.
-9 Wallis is the North Shore's most elegant, intimate listening room offering confortable show seating at tables with food & beverage service, plus a full bar.
+GIMMELIVE just opened a new venue, 9 Wallis, right next door to Beverly's historic Larcom Theatre.
+9 Wallis is the North Shore's most intimate, elegant listening room offering comfortable show seating at tables with food & beverage service including fine wines, local craft beers and specialty cocktails.

-Click here to join our mailing list -- you'll get updates on 9 Wallis, new show announcements, special deals and prime seats before tickets go on sale to the general public.
+Click here to join our mailing list -- you'll get new show announcements, special deals and prime seats before tickets go on sale to the general public.

 Since 2012, GIMMELIVE's award-winning seasons at Beverly's three theatres -- The North Shore Music Theatre, The Cabot and The Larcom -- have featured Rock 'n' Roll icons and showcased emerging young talent you might want to keep your eye on -- Vickie & Peter have been known to spot stars in the making before.